Where to stay in Samal Island: Pearl Farm Beach Resort

 In addition to the delicious meal and lively conversation, the quick drinking session that lasted till midnight cemented the evening as an exceptional one.

-Beach Bumming
+The Art of Beach Bumming

 It’s a bit of downer to be leaving the next day but not after I spent the whole morning — after a filling breakfast — bumming around and taking a dip on the crystal-clear beach waters and the picturesque pool near the Parola.

 From the fine locally inspired architecture to the great food, wonderful island vibe and the over-all charm of Pearl Farm Resort, I took a moment expressing gratitude to my good karma for bringing me to this place that has long etched in my mind as must-experience resort.
-I say this despite a backpacker at heart because yes, we all deserve some fancy-schmancy accommodations once in a while, and thanks to my work as a travel writer, this becomes a perk I cherish a lot.
+I say this despite being a backpacker at heart because yes, we all deserve some fancy-schmancy accommodations once in a while, and thanks to my work as a travel writer, this becomes a perk I cherish a lot.